tylermlui/tuffparking/README.md

-# tuffparking
+# Tuffparking
-Website for Tuffparking
+A better and more intuitive Website for Cal State Fullerton's parking structures.